Wealden District Council

 Total households in emergency accommodation (as at year end) was 49.
 This increase from previous years (2019/20 and before) is due to Government changes (Rough Sleepers Initiative) which have resulted in rough sleepers now being placed in temporary accommodation whereas in the past they would not have necessarily been eligible for assistance under the Homelessness legislation.

-The Safer Wealden Partnership brings together a number of agencies, all working together to tackle crime, anti-social behaviour and manage the fear of crime.
+The Safer Wealden Partnership brings together several agencies, all working together to tackle crime, anti-social behaviour and manage the fear of crime.
 The partners include Sussex Police; Wealden District Council; East Sussex Fire and Rescue Service; the Office of the Sussex Police and Crime Commissioner; East Sussex County Council; the Wealden District Association of Local Councils; the Probation Service; local education; and the NHS.

-1. Working to ensure local people feel safe and secure and reducing the fear of crime.
+• Working to ensure local people feel safe and secure and reducing the fear of crime

-2. Working together to reduce the number of people killed or seriously injured on Wealden’s roads and to improve road safety awareness.
+• Working together to reduce the number of people killed or seriously injured on Wealden’s roads and to improve road safety awareness

-3. Working to protect and divert young people away from crime and anti-social behaviour.
+• Working to protect and divert young people away from crime and anti-social behaviour

-4. To work in partnership to reduce incidents of anti-social behaviour.
+• To work in partnership to reduce incidents of anti-social behaviour

-6. Working with partners to understand the impact of serious violence in the district and begin work to reduce it.
+• Working with partners to understand the impact of serious violence in the district and begin work to reduce it

 Everyone has a role to play in reducing crime and there are practical steps we can all take to minimise our chances of being a victim of crime.
 In addition, we should always report anything that appears suspicious to the Police.
-Take a look at the Sussex Police website for tips on crime prevention and on how to report crime .
-You can also report anti-social behaviour, as well as see what is being about it on the Police-run operation crackdown website
+Look at the Sussex Police website for advice and information to keep you safe.
+You can also report anti-social driving and see what is being done about it on the operation crackdown website